This post may contain affiliate links. Please see disclosure policy here.

 - Heat the skillet over medium high to high heat

-- As the pan heats, add about 2 tablespoons butter to the skillet
+- As the pan heats, add olive oil

 - Place some of the meat in the pan in a single layer